jiey-nlp/LowRankForSeer/README.md

    - Please refer to the [FileDescription.pdf](https://seer.cancer.gov/data-software/documentation/seerstat/nov2015/TextData.FileDescription.pdf) for more descriptoin about the installation and dataset preparation.

-   - We also employ a few benchmarking problems from the [UCI](https://archive.ics.uci.edu/ml/datasets.php) repository, including Hepatitis, Liver, Blood (transfusion), Mammographic, Loan (Student Relational), Tae (Teaching Assistant Evaluation), Cleveland (heart-disease), CMC (Contraceptive Method Choice), Wine (quality, red), and Abalone.
+   - We also employ a few benchmarking problems from the [UCI](https://archive.ics.uci.edu/ml/datasets.php) repository, including Hepatitis, Liver, Blood, Mammographic, Loan, Tae, Cleveland, CMC, Wine, and Abalone.

 ## Result